 Michael Sember, Director.
 Mr. Sember has served as a director of Quoin Inc. since May 2021.
 Mr. Sember has served as a director of Quoin Ltd. since October 28, 2021.
 Since 2007, he has served as a Principal of Accela Advisors, a biopharmaceutical consulting firm specializing in strategic planning, business development and coaching for startups.
 From January 2018 to October 2020, Mr. Sember served as the Chief Executive Officer of Regulonix Holding, Inc., a drug development company.
 From 2022 until 2023, Mr. Sember served as the Chief Executive Officer of RaeSedo, Inc, a startup therapeutics company spin out of the University of Arizona.
 From October 2015 to March 2019, he served as the Mentor in Residence to companies formed from inventions discovered at the University of Arizona.
 From 2013 to 2015, Mr. Sember was the Corporate Turnaround Specialist and Chief Executive Officer of Palyon Medical Corporation, a drug delivery system company.
 From 1991 to 2002, Mr. Sember was Executive Vice President of Corporate Business Development for Élan Corporation, responsible for strategic collaborations and mergers and acquisitions.
 From 1973 to 1991, Mr. Sember served as the Senior director of Global Program Management at Marion Laboratories (later Marion Merrell Dow).
 From 2013 to 2015, Mr. Sember was the Chairman of the Board of Paylon Medical Corporation, a drug delivery system company.
-From 2012 to 2013, Mr. Sember was the Chairman of the Board of BioIndustry Organization of Southern Aı BA from Rockhurst University.
-We believe Mr. Se izona, a non-profit trade group.
-Mr. Sember earned a Bachelor of Science degree from the University of Pittsburgh and an M 1 mber is qualified to serve on our Board due to his broad executive and capital raising experience in the life sciences industry
+From 2012 to 2013, Mr. Sember was the Chairman of the Board of Paylon Medical Corporation, a drug delivery system company.
+From 2012 to 2013, Mr. Sember was the Chairman of the Board of Paylon Medical Corporation, a Board due to his broad executive and capital raising experience in the life sciences industry.